johnspray74/GameScoring/Readme.md

 To understand these diagrams better, refer to their step-by-step development process in the examples at the end of passes 2 and 4 at http://abstractionlayeredarchitecture.com.

-4. The diagrams are manually translated into code in Tennis.c and Bowling.c (in the Application folder).
+4. The diagrams are manually translated into code in Tennis.cs and Bowling.cs (in the Application folder).
 Inspect the code to see how they directly reflect the ALA diagrams.

 Optional: